secretGeek/today-i-learned-staging/powershell/add_property_to_object_along_pipeline.md

 	ConvertTo-Object $hash | Export-Csv test.csv -NoTypeInformation

-## Convert custom object to hash table...
+## Convert custom object to hash table

 And I found that in [MarkJump](https://github.com/secretGeek/markjump) I wrote a function that is somewhat the reverse of this, and turns a custom object into a hash...